 This is likely happening because Adult-Use access allows more choices and doesn't require a prescription for consumption.
 As a percent of total, the trend for Medical has been consistently downward, and is likely to continue.

 It's clear that in the wake of COVID, the Michigan cannabis market reacted drastically different from more mature Adult-Use and Medical markets like Oregon and Colorado.
 Since Adult-Use cannabis has been introduced in Michigan, Medical sales have been steadily decreasing and this trend is likely to continue.
 We'll be keeping an eye on Medical markets over the coming months, so be sure to stay tuned for more updates.
 Want to keep track of recreational cannabis sales trends?
-Sign up for a free Insights Pulse account.
+Learn how Insights can help.